Kehinde13/form-input-with-Vue/README.md

-# vue_project
+# forms and inputs with vue

-This template should help get you started developing with Vue 3 in Vite.
+This project is an introduction ti working with form and inputs with vue js.

 ## Recommended IDE Setup